Uta Weyand

 Uta Weyand (born in Reutlingen) is a German pianist, who started her concert career in 1989.
-She is the daughter of musicians including a chair conductor and an organist.
+She is the daughter of a chair conductor and an organist.
 She studied in Freiburg im Breisgau (Germany), Baltimore (USA) and Madrid (Spain) with Elza Kolodin, Vitaly Margulis, Leon Fleisher and Joaquín Soriano.
 She has performed with the Barcelona, Madrid, Valencia, Nuremberg and Bamberg orchestras and with the Stuttgart Philharmonic and the National Orchestra of Brazil.